jayshah19949596/Android-SnackBar/README.md

-## Android-SnackBar
+## SnackBar Description
+ * SnackBar is a Food Ordering Application
  * SnackBar was a part of my Software Engineering course project
  * SnackBar has 3 users : Customer, Admin, Chef
- * This application is a food orderin application

 ## Features
  * This is my first Android Application that I have made from scratch